 We spend almost half of our lives in the partition, yet most of us do not remember it.
 When we sleep, our cognition of reality shuts off.

-We go through multiple NREM cycles (no rapid eye movement) and REM (rapid eye movement) when we sleep.
+When we sleep, we go through multiple NREM (no rapid eye movement) and REM (rapid eye movement) cycles.
 In normal adults, each cycle lasts for about 90 to 120 minutes.
 Most people cycle through 4 to 5 phases during a typical 8-hour sleep cycle.
 NREM sleep is maximum in the first part of the night, while REM sleep predominates in the second half.
 In the sleeping partition, the EEG is 12 to 14Hz waves with a range of 11 to 16 Hz.

 3) Dreaming

 Our dreams are proof of non-ordinary reality, yet most people discount this fantastic conclusion.
-When we dream, we enter the stage of sleep known as REM for rapid eye movement.
+When we dream, we enter the stage of sleep known as REM, which stands for rapid eye movement.

 The dreamscape seems as real and concrete as our experience in the waking state.
 The EEG is the same for sleeping unless we experience nightmares.
-Dreaming can escalate respiration and heart rates into the waking state’s realm.
+Dreaming can escalate respiration and heart rates into the realm of the waking state.

-This partition opens other avenues for expanding consciousness, outlined under the seventh state.
+This partition opens other avenues for expanding consciousness, outlined in the seventh state.

 Sleeping and dreaming are two of the ten levels of consciousness that we overlook.
 These two states are portals that expand awareness.
 One of the easiest ways to increase the bandwidth of awareness is to use a lucid dreaming exercise.